johnvenkiah/CI_PP3_John_Venkiah/README.md

 ![User story 6](https://github.com/johnvenkiah/CI_PP3_John_Venkiah/blob/main/docs/testing_user_stories/user_story_6.png)

 ### User story 7.

-I would like to at any point cancel my booking during the booking process should I wish to do so
+**"I would like to at any point cancel my booking during the booking process should I wish to do so"**
 ___

 **Covered by feature 1: The Patient Booking System**